kuzho/sqlnotebook-pro/README.md

 ## 🚀 What's in the Box
 - **🧠 Intellisense:** Schema-aware autocomplete for tables, columns, and SQL keywords across all your connections.
-- **🎛️ Parameters Panel:** Define `@Name` variables (text, dropdown, or checkbox) from the sidebar.
+- **🎛️ Parameters Panel:** Define `@Name` variables (text, dropdown, date, or checkbox) from the sidebar.
+Mark them as **Required** for automatic pre-execution validation.
 Values are substituted at run time and can be saved per file.
 - **📊 Interactive Grid:** Filter, sort, and multi-select (Ctrl+Click) columns, rows, and cell ranges.
 Export to Excel/XLSX or CSV with one click.
 - **🖼️ Embedded Images:** Images pasted into markdown cells are stored as notebook attachments and rendered inline — no external files needed.
 - **📋 JSON Formatting:** Query results containing JSON strings are automatically pretty-printed.
 - **🔌 Connection Groups:** Organize connections by environment or project.
 Edit host/user/port without re-entering passwords.
 Auto-fills default ports per driver.
 - **🔒 Secure Credentials:** Passwords stored in the OS keychain via VS Code Secret Storage, never in plain text.
+- **🛡️ Safe Execution:** Built-in protection automatically blocks `DELETE` and `UPDATE` statements missing a `WHERE` clause, preventing accidental data wipes.
 - **☁️ Portable Settings:** Connection details live in `settings.json` — sync them across machines with VS Code Settings Sync.

 ## Parameter Casting Recommendations (MySQL, MSSQL, SQLite, Postgres, Trino)